 For some students with disabilities, moving away from the familiarity of home and finding adequate housing in a new location also adds to the pressure of beginning a traditional degree programme.

-If you have a disability and are considering entering higher education, here are just a few of the ways that distance learning could be the right choice.
+If you have a disability and are considering entering higher education, here are just a few of the ways that online learning could be the right choice.

 For students with mobility issues, this means that the university is brought directly to your home, allowing you to study within your comfort zone and removing the need to hurry from class to class.